aws/s2n-tls/docs/USAGE-GUIDE.md

 ### Security Considerations

-- A peer that acts as both server and client should not use the same PSK for both roles.
-Similarly, the peer should not use the same PSK on different endpoints.
+- A peer that acts as both server and client should not use the same PSK for both roles and a peer should not use the same PSK on different endpoints.
   Doing so would expose the handshake to a selfie attack.
 This attack is elaborated in detail here: [Selfie: reflections on TLS 1.3 with PSK](https://eprint.iacr.org/2019/347.pdf)
-- If you configure the server name during the ClientHello callback, you should also set the PSKs at the same time.
+- If you configure the server name during the ClientHello callback **s2n_config_set_client_hello_cb**, you should also set the PSKs at the same time.
+For more details refer [RFC8446#Section-4.2.11](http://tools.ietf.org/html/rfc8446#section-4.2.11).
 - Each PSK should be known to exactly _one_ client and _one_ server, and these peers should never switch roles.
 If this assumption is violated, the security properties of >= TLS1.3 are severely weakened.

 ### Configuring External Pre-Shared Keys